Radiance Of The Seas accidents and incidents

 |26 August 2002||Propulsion / Power Loss|

-On August 26, 2002, en-route to Juneau, Alaska, and during a preparation to transit Gatineau Channel from Frederick Sound, for ~3 min the vessel experienced malfunction of its propulsion and steering systems.
-It was reported that the incident was caused by human error, when a crew accidentally turned a hydraulic pump off, thus temporary disabling the rudder.
+On August 26, 2002, en-route to Juneau, Alaska, and during preparation to transit Gatineau Channel from Frederick Sound, for ~3 minutes the vessel experienced a malfunction of its propulsion and steering systems.
+It was reported that the incident was caused by human error when a crew accidentally turned a hydraulic pump off, thus temporary disabling the rudder.